15 Questions for Building Sales Rapport With Prospects

 Question 8: I notice you are bilingual in languages A and B. Language B is my mother tongue.
 I often use it in official conversations once I get comfortable with the client.
 Do you do that too?

 Question 9: Recently, I spoke with several managers from the ABC industry, and they mentioned XYZ concerns.
-Are these relevant to your organization too?
+Are these relevant to your organisation too?

 You show interest and gather crucial information by asking about the prospect’s industry and concerns.